2020 – 2021 ACCOMPLISHMENTS

 A fabulous concert was held at Unionville High School.
-Kyle Chen, Ritika Hait, and Timothy Kim, all violinists from Springton Lake MS participated in the String Festival rehearsals from 10 am to 5 pm yesterday, and played an amazing evening concert.
+Kyle Chen, Ritika Hait, and Timothy Kim, all violinists from Springton Lake MS participated in the String Festival rehearsals from 10 am to 5 pm yesterday, and played an amazing evening concert at 7.
 The audience was wowed by our 6th grade musicians as they joined almost 100 other students from 30 area schools in Delco and Chester counties.

 6th French Contest Winners:

 1st place- Kyle Chen, 2nd place - Adam Ciuca, 3rd place- Gabriel Aguirre-Parker, Leah Ajisafe, Otis Farnan and Matthew Roberts.